 Even though the disease was widespread and deadly, it was the height of the Industrial Revolution and factory owners were not legally required to create safe working conditions.
 Women also experienced low pay and excessive fines for dropping a match or talking to others.

-It was here, in 1888 that Annie Besant started the London Matchgirls strike against the dominating patriarchal world of factory life.
+It was here, in 1888 the London Matchgirls strike against the dominating patriarchal world of factory life.
 This led to the establishment of the first British trade union for women.